limneos/SpringBoard-and-Dock-Plugins-API/README.md

 Settings
 --------

-You can enable/disable SpringBoard and Dock plugins and change their appearing order from within ScrollingBoard's settings.
+You can enable/disable SpringBoard and Dock plugins or existing WeeApps and change their appearing order from within ScrollingBoard's settings.

 TroubleShooting